section-engineering-education/engineering-education/content/articles/how-java-virtual-machine-works/index.md

 layout: engineering-education
 status: publish
 published: true
-url: /How-Java-Virtual-Machine-Works/
+url: /how-java-virtual-machine-works/
 title: How Java Virtual Machine Works
-description: In this article, we will discuss Java Virtual Machine, used to compile Java code.
+description: In this article, we will discuss Java Virtual Machine which is used to compile Java code.
 We will understand the various types of virtual machines and discuss them in detail.
 author: geofrey-mwangi
-date: 2021-09-10T00:00:00-18:00
+date: 2021-09-15T00:00:00-18:00
 topics: []
 excerpt_separator: <!--more-->
 images:

-  -url: /engineering-education//How-Java-Virtual-Machine-Works/hero.jpg
+  -url: /engineering-education/how-java-virtual-machine-works/hero.jpg
-   alt: First Hop Redundancy Protocol example image
+   alt: Java Virtual Machine example image
 ---

-### Introduction

 The `Java Virtual Machine (JVM)` is the Java program that executes the main function.
 When you install **JRE**, you'll also get JVM (Java Runtime Environment).
 A compiler in other programming languages generates machine code.
 To compile Java code, Java Virtual Machine is used.
-It enables Java applications to execute on the system.
+It enables Java applications to execute on the system. <!--more-->

+### Introduction

 As a run-time engine for Java applications, JVM (Java Virtual Machine) is a must.
 The Java Virtual Machine (JVM) is responsible for calling the main method in java code.
 JRE includes JVM (Java Runtime Environment).
 WORA is a term for Java applications (Write Once Run Anywhere).
-Therefore, Java code can be developed on one system and run on any other Java-enabled system without the need for any modifications.
+Therefore, Java code can be developed on one system and run on any other Java-enabled system without any modifications.

 JVM makes all of this possible.
-As part of the Java compiler's process of compiling a `.java` file,`.class` files (which contain byte-code) with the same class names are generated.
+As part of the Java compiler's process of compiling a `.java` file,`.class` files (which contain bytecode) with the same class names are generated.
 When we run this `.class` file, it goes through a series of steps.
-All of these steps describe the JVM as a whole and we will be discussing them in this article.
+These steps describe the JVM as a whole, and we will discuss them in this article.

 ### Types of virtual machines